Getting enough seed money to make an S-scale project a "go".

 Step-by-step instructions, a final-model photo, and drawings are included in this article about how to make the S-scale version.

-The author shares his expanded version of his layout, now measuring 5'x18'.
+The author shares his expanded version of his traveling modular layout, now measuring 5'x18'.
 Includes a track plan and a photo.

 Narrow-gauge lines kept their rolling stock lettering to a minimum to save on money.
 Also covered are the possibility of kitbashing an HO-scale Bachmann Shay, and how an On30 Bachmann engine might be better suited for S-scale standard-gauge as a kitbash.